trufflesuite/truffle/packages/fetch-and-compile/README.md

 //   ...
 // }
 ```

+Note that there may be additional unlisted supported networks.

 You can also pass in a list of fetchers if you want to restrict the output to the networks
 supported by the fetchers you list.
 (You can also pass in a config and it will use the `sourceFetchers`